Madan007/Le-DnD/README.md

 - Optional drag handles (with `dragHandleClassName` prop).

-- Can automatically highlight the dropTarget when dragging over it (`highlightClassName` property).
+- Can automatically highlight the DropContainer when dragging over it (`highlightClassName` property).

 - Can constrain dragging to one dimension with `xOnly` and `yOnly` properties.